corradomonti/wikipedia-categories/README.md

 * `ant` to compile
 * `. setcp.sh` to include the produced jar inside the Java classpath.

-Now you are ready to run `run.sh`.
+Now you are ready to run `run.sh`, which will assume to have the file `WIKIDUMP_XML` as `enwiki-20160407-pages-articles.xml.bz2`.